onionApps/ourbook/README.md

 ![](https://raw.githubusercontent.com/onionApps/Network.onion/master/gfx/netfungra9.png)

 Conventional social networks store all user data on central servers.
 This leads to several issues.
-Information has to be sold to advertising companies to finance the centralized server infrastructure.
-And users have to give up control over their private data and are exposed surveillance and censorship.
+Users have to give up control over their private data and are exposed surveillance and censorship.
+Information also has to be sold to advertising companies to finance the centralized server infrastructure.

 Network.onion is different!
 All your data is stored on your own device.
 No central servers are needed.
 Devices communicate with each other over a decentralized peer-to-peer network.
 All communication is anonymized and encrypted via Onion Routing (Tor).